 - Most companies set goals for their diversity initiatives that must be met on an annual basis.

-Interested in learning more about how Corporate Connection can provide for all of your company's temporary housing needs?
-Give us a call at (864) 627-4002 or fill out our online form to speak with a specialist.
+Interested in learning more about how Corporate Connection can provide for all of your company’s temporary housing needs?
+View our available apartments, give us a call at (864) 627-4002, or fill out our online form to speak with a specialist.